THRIVE | FOUNDER

 An image of the dashboard from the THrive app showing income and projects.

-The software had some minor issues and hidden edge cases at first.
-As a result, conversion rates were low.
-We repaired errors, heeded user feedback, and honed features, yielding significant improvements.
+As is the nature of an MVP, the app had some minor issues and hidden edge cases at first.
+As a result, conversion rates were initially quite low.
+We diligently repaired any bugs, spoke to users to get feedback, and honed features.
+Over time, this approach yielded significant improvements.

 There was no magic wand.
-Instead, the higher conversion rates came from a better product-market fit.
-Higher rates came from localising currency and language, refining sales messaging, and improving user education and retention.
+Instead, hard work and focus were key; over time, conversion rates steadily improved alongside product-market fit.
+We had great successes by localising currency and language, refining sales messaging, and improving user education and retention.

 4.2%